Paul Kelly (hurler): Inter-county

 Kelly was quickly selected for inter-county duty with Tipperary.
 He joined the Tipp minors at a relatively young age and went on to win an All-Ireland minor medal in 1996 and a Munster minor medal in 1997.
 He won a Munster Under-21 medal in 1999.
 Having joined the Tipperary senior hurling panel in 1998 he was a key member of the panel when the team won the National League, the Munster Championship and the All-Ireland Championship in 2001.
 Kelly also won a Railway Cup medal with Munster in 2001.
 Although not having much success with Tipperary in 2002 he received his first All-Star award.
 Although losing out to Cork in the Munster Final in 2005, Kelly scored 7 points from his midfield position and was named RTÉ's 'man of the match.'
 He claimed a further All-Star award in 2005, together with his brother Eoin.

 Kelly has also won 2 Under-21 caps for Ireland in the Shinty Internationals against Scotland.

 In April 2010, Kelly broke his ankle in a club match, jeopardising his participation in the 2010 All Ireland Senior Hurling Championship.

 Coaching career

 Kelly has been a hurling coach, managed the Mullinahone ladies' footballers and was appointed as Dublin camogie manager on a three-year term in October 2022.

+He took over the Carlow intermediate camogie team in December 2025.